ericswpark/2025-sighorse/main.typ

 friendly administrative interface that organizers can use to submit event details.

 Another issue that cropped up was that, as it currently stands, our events site repository sits at nearly 2 GB of space used once cloned.
-This is due to all of the image assets that we include with each event retrospective.
+This is due to all the image assets that we include with each event retrospective.
 This wasn't an issue on my personal website with only a handful of images per post, if they were included at all, but each of our events retrospectives can contain around 20 to 50 images at once, which will not scale.
 This is another area we could improve in,